dwainetrain/minderva/README.md

 - ~~It should have names, not just codes, for languages~~
 - ~~It should have the ability to save the word and translation to the firebase database~~

-Notes:

-- My current map of language to code is static, and causes lots of issues with name sorting, and localized names for languages, this should be addressed in a later version

 Version 0.06, 7.28.2020:

 - ~~It should have a working quiz section~~